ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ### MSSP Configuration

-For this app, Circuits needs to be run on the config org so that the tab is created in the config org via an API call and then afterwards, the config push is run to push to the child orgs .
+Make sure to follow the instructions in the Integration Server Guide to install the app on the Config org.
+Afterwards, have your system administrator push the app to the appropriate child orgs.

 ### Custom Layouts
 <!--